Étienne de Boré: Early life and education

 Jean Étienne de Boré (known as Étienne) was born to French colonists in Kaskaskia, Illinois Country, then under French control as part of La Louisiane.
-His parents sent him to France to be educated.
-He spent most of his early life there.
-On leaving school he entered French military service in the Musketeers of the Guard, which was part of the royal household and very prestigious.
+At the age of 4, his parents sent him to France to be educated.
+On leaving school, he entered French military service in the elite Musketeers of the Guard, which was part of the royal household and very prestigious.

-After a visit to Louisiana on business, he was transferred to the cavalry.
-De Boré left the army with the rank of captain and settled in the French colony.

-Marriage and family

-He married Marie Marguerite d'Estréhan, from one of the most prominent French families of colonial Louisiana.
-Her father Jean Baptiste d'Estrehan was the Royal Treasurer of French Louisiana.
+In 1771, he married Marie Marguerite d'Estréhan (1751–1814) of a prominent Creole family of colonial Louisiana.
+Her father, Jean Baptiste d'Estrehan, was the Royal Treasurer of French Louisiana.
+As part of her dowry, de Boré acquired an estate on the left bank of the Mississippi 6 mi north of New Orleans.
+The property was annexed by the city of New Orleans in 1870, and is now the site of Audubon Zoo, Tulane University, and Audubon Park.

 Sugar granulation and New Orleans' first mayor

-De Boré owned a large plantation a few miles upriver of New Orleans on the Mississippi River, which was annexed by the city of New Orleans in 1870, and is now the site of Audubon Zoo, Tulane University, and Audubon Park.
-He, and more than 80 slaves of African and American descent, originally cultivated indigo on the land, but when this product lost its market as a result of competition from Guatemala during Spanish control of the colony, he ordered his fields converted to the production of sugar cane.

-He set up a sugar mill on the plantation to process the sugar.
-In 1795, following the instructions of two Cubans, Mendez and Lopez, laborers de Boré enslaved produced the first granulated sugar known in the colony.
+De Boré and his bride returned to Louisiana, then under Spanish control, to raise indigo on the plantation with its more than 80 enslaved people of African and American descent.
+By 1774, however, de Boré needed a new crop.
+Competition from Guatemala reduced the profitability of indigo, the soil was too poor for cotton, and the maize produced had no export value.
+Despite prior failures by Louisiana planters, including his father-in-law, de Boré was convinced good quality sugar could be produced along the Mississippi so he ordered his fields converted to the production of sugar cane and set up a sugar mill on the plantation to process the sugar.

+In 1794, he planted his first set of canes, acquiring the seed stock from Mendez and Solis who produced tafia and he used that year's cane to seed his 1795 crop.
+Working with Antoine Morin, a free man of color originally from Saint Domingue.
+Marie Marguerite had asked Morin to try to convince de Boré to abandon his sugar scheme, but when he would not be dissuaded, Morin offered to help.
+With a background in chemistry and botany, Morin was able to produce the first granulated sugar known in the colony.
 Although granulated sugar had been known for centuries in the Old World, granulation in Louisiana created a huge demand for the cultivation and processing of sugar cane.
 Responding to the worldwide demand for sugar, it became the colony's primary commodity crop.
 Under Spanish rule, Louisiana began to generate profits.

-In late 1803, after the United States acquired New Orleans in the Louisiana Purchase, the Governor of the Orleans Territory, William C. C. Claiborne, appointed de Boré the first mayor of New Orleans under the United States rule.
+In late 1803, after the United States acquired New Orleans in the Louisiana Purchase, Orleans Territory Governor William C. C. Claiborne appointed de Boré the first mayor of New Orleans under the United States rule.
 De Boré's service to the city had begun during the brief transitional French governorship of Pierre Clément de Laussat.
 In May 1804, De Boré resigned to look after his personal affairs.